corfizz/bilgi/README.md

 -r				use a random card
 -s				shuffle the deck prior to acting
 -t NUM			specify the sleep timeout in seconds
+-x REGEXP		only operate on lines matching REGEXP

 Moving a card works like this: if you enter NUM, the card will now be at position NUM in the deck.
 If you enter +NUM, it will be placed NUM cards further down the deck.
 If you enter -NUM, it will be moved up.
 The special character 'b' stands for the end of the deck.
 Moving cards around is 'destructive': it replaces the input file immediately to reflect the new order of the lines.

 ## Utility value
 You don't have to use bilgi as a flashcard program.
-You could just use it as a utility for manipulating delimited data, including CSV and TSV files. bilgi could then be considered a more powerful alternative to cut, or a more limited alternative to sed.
+You could just use it as a utility for manipulating delimited data, including CSV and TSV files. bilgi could then be considered a more powerful alternative to cut, or a more limited alternative to sed/awk.